blatt3000/gif-stream-converter/README.md

-# gif-stream-to-poster
+# gif-stream-converter

-Converts the HOFFNUNG 3000 .gif stream into a poster (or a nice grid for the BLATT 3000 #9 issue).
+Converts the HOFFNUNG 3000 .gif stream into a nice grid of frames - for the upcoming BLATT 3000 #9 issue.

+**Requirements**:
+* Python 2.7
-Requirements: Python 2.7, Pillow
+* Pillow